Watch the video recordings of the publication of the Child Strategy and the public event

 The vision of the Strategy is a child- and family-friendly Finland that respects the rights of the child.
 The Strategy will ensure that the rights and wellbeing of children are realised as fully as possible.

 - The long-term objectives and measures will be recorded in the actual Child Strategy.
-The Strategy is being prepared by a parliamentary committee appointed for the purpose, and it will be completed by the end of 2020.
+The Strategy was prepared by a parliamentary committee appointed for the purpose during 2020.
+The Child Strategy was published in February 2021.

-- The objectives and measures for the government term (or a corresponding period of shorter duration) and the resources available for them will be recorded in the Strategy’s implementation plan.
+- The implementation plan for the Strategy will set out the objectives and measures for the government term and the resources available for them.
 The first implementation plan will be drawn up in 2021.

 Child Strategy is based on intersectoral work

-The preparation of the Child Strategy is based on the work carried out by public officials at the Prime Minister’s Office and the Ministry of Social Affairs and Health as part of their regular duties.
-The Prime Minister’s Office has also appointed a monitoring group and a working group consisting of public officials to support the preparation and implementation of the Strategy.
+The Child Strategy is based on the work carried out by public officials at the Prime Minister’s Office and the Ministry of Social Affairs and Health as part of their regular duties.
+The Prime Minister’s Office also appointed a monitoring group and a working group consisting of public officials to support the preparation and implementation of the Strategy.

 Objectives of the National Child Strategy